Accueil » All You Need to Know About Butter

 In France, butter is the most widely used fat!

-We are the world’s biggest consumers, with an average of 8 kg per capita per year.
+The French are the world’s biggest butter consumers, with an average consumption of 8 kg per person per year.

 A long history

-The history of butter goes back several thousand years… Butter was used in cosmetics by the Greeks and Romans.
-Its thick substance was perfect for moisturising the skin of women and men alike, while olive oil was used for cooking.
+The history of butter dates back several thousand years.
+The Greeks and Romans used butter in cosmetics, as its thick texture was ideal for moisturizing the skin of both women and men, while olive oil was primarily used for cooking.

-In the 15th century, the French consumed a lot of butter, then called “the poor man’s fat” because it was cheap to make.
-The wealthier classes, on the other hand, preferred lard (white pork fat used to make rillettes, for example).
+In the 15th century, the French consumed large amounts of butter, which was then known as “the poor man’s fat” because it was inexpensive to produce.
+The wealthier classes, on the other hand, preferred lard (white pork fat, commonly used to make rillettes, for example).

-Cooking butter also appeared in the 15th century.
-It is used in many pastries and sauces.
-Butter and lard were the fats most used in Enlightenment cooking, far ahead of olive oil, with the exception of the Mediterranean basin.
+Cooking butter also emerged in the 15th century and became a staple ingredient in many pastries and sauces.
+During the Age of Enlightenment, butter and lard were the most commonly used fats in cooking, far surpassing olive oil—except in the Mediterranean region.

-At Le Gall, cream is matured for an average of 15 to 18 hours.
+At Le Gall, the cream is matured for an average of 15 to 18 hours.

-These butters are made slowly, taking 24 hours to produce with a genuinely creamy flavour.
+These butters are made with care, taking 24 hours to produce, resulting in a rich, creamy flavor.

-This process is therefore very different from industrial butters.
-This diagram illustrates the difference between industrial butter and churned butter.
+This slow, artisanal process is a world apart from industrial butter production.
+The diagram below illustrates the key differences between industrial and churned butter.

 Butter through the seasons